 In 2021, the average cost of a wedding was $28,000, but a realistic budget will be different for everyone based on their preferences and specific wedding factors.
 Some experts say this average is inflated, so it should be treated as a benchmark, not an expectation.

 The top three costs for a wedding will likely be the ceremony and reception venue, catering and bar/alcohol costs, and the wedding dress (plus alterations and accessories.)

 Weddings are expensive because of the time, thought, skill, and artistry that goes into the different aspects of the wedding.
 They are on a much larger scale than a regular “party” when factoring in the venue, food, drinks, and rentals.
 Weddings are also time-consuming, both for the soon-to-be-wed couple and the vendors.
 For example, your photographer may put many hours into editing and sorting your photos, plus the time to take the photos.
 Additionally, vendors and suppliers know what they are doing and you’re paying for their expertise.

 Many couples pay for a wedding with funds they’ve saved over time.
 They also set budgets and cut costs in everyday spending.
 Some couples use credit cards to pay for some expenses.
 Others are given money by parents or family members.
 Another option is to take out a wedding loan, which can be used to pay for most wedding expenses.

-Related: Wedding Loans
+Related: Engagement Ring Loans